nattycoder/Design-and-Implementation-of-a-Secure-Zero-Trust-Architecture-on-Azure/README.md

 - Reference architectures and diagrams
 - Insights on Microsoft's security technologies

-## Featured Articles
+## Featured Articles So Far

-- Introduction to Zero Trust Architecture
+- Designing a Secure Zero Trust Architecture on Azure: Part 1 — What is Zero Trust, and Why Should You Care?
+- The Importance of Gap Assessment in a Zero Trust Approach: Part 2 — Why Gap Assessment is the First Step Toward a Successful Zero Trust Strategy?
-- Identity and Access Management in Zero Trust
+- Microsoft Entra ID: The Backbone of Modern Identity Management
-- Network Security in a Zero Trust Model
-- Data Protection Strategies
-- Azure Security Center and Zero Trust
-- Implementing Conditional Access Policies
-- Monitoring and Analytics for Zero Trust

 ## Getting Started